esteeschwarz/ezdrama/README.md

 ![ezdrama2.png](ezdrama2.png)

 ## Head-on start (if you already know what to do!)
 Use this [Colab Notebook](https://colab.research.google.com/drive/1RNvRfTUt9ZDSbqS_nXQxzWH9L2GYr48f?usp=sharing) to convert your play into TEI.
 That's the easiest way.
 No coding skills needed.
+Just click buttons.

 ## Motivation and Aim:

 Plain text plays are usually not uniform enough to be converted to TEI fully automatically.
-With EzDrama you can manually (or semi-automatically, with simple replaces and regex) add some uniformity without bothering with heavy-weight XML markup.
+With EzDrama you can manually (or semi-automatically, with simple replaces and regex; or by asking GPT to do that, that also works if you whow examples in the prompt) add some uniformity without bothering with heavy-weight XML markup.
 To find out how to do it and how it works check **Syntax** and **Example** below.

 ## Syntax: